straightvisions/plugin_sv_forms/readme.txt

 3. You are using a caching plugin?
 Don't forget to flush caches now.

 == Changelog ==

+= 1.4.10 =
+### Features

+* Adding an archive for form submissions, with the form data inside.
+* Automatically add Admin Mail Block when Admin Mail is selected in the

+### New Blocks

+* Number Block:
+    * A input field for numbers.
+* Date Block:
+    * A input field for dates.
+* Range Block:
+    * A input field for ranges.
+* Phone:
+    * A input field for phone numbers.
+* Password Block:
+    * A input field for passwords and secrects.
+* User Mail Block:
+    * A wrapper block that contains the e-mail content for the user.
+    * Add support for output of input values.
+* Admin Mail Block:
+    * A wrapper block that contains the e-mail content for the admin.
+    * Add support for output of input values.

+### Enhancements

+* SV Gutenform Block
+    * Add header to wrapper with block name, description and the form id.
+    * Add border and styling to wrapper, to better identify the block.
+    * Add setting to save form submits.
+    * Automatically add Admin Mail Block when Admin Mail is selected.
+    * Updated default form template, when adding a new form.
+* Thank You Message Block:
+    * Add support for output of input values.
+* E-Mail Block:
+    * Renamed "Is recipient?" to "Send Confirmation Mail" for better understanding.
+    * Automatically add User Mail Block when Send Confirmation Mail is selected.
+* Post Meta:
+    * Updated the data structure and management of the form data inside the post meta.
+* Cleaned code for better readability and performance.

+### Bug Fixes

+* Fix error when Thank You Message block is missing.
+* Fix duplicate form ids when duplicating an existing form.
+* Fix Validation Settings open on default.

 = 1.4.00 =
 ### Various